-As per a report published by the World Health Organization (WHO) in 2011, noise pollution is termed as a ‘modern plague’.
+As per a report published by the World Health Organization (WHO), noise pollution is termed as a ‘modern plague’.
 If we calculate the total time in a day where we are quiet or in a silent environment, the answer would most probably be not much.

 Studies have shown that persistent noise could lead to less cooperation and more aggression in individuals.
 This might eventually have a negative impact on personal and professional relationships.

 In the age where we are constantly listening to podcasts, answering phone calls or listening to music, we are almost never in an atmosphere free from noise.
 If we take some time out and spend some time inhaling some fresh air or doing some sort of yoga, it could prove to be a boon to our health.

 The Correlation Between Noise, Stress and Health Issues